University of Maine - Orono

 University Information

-The University of Maine, founded in 1865, is the state’s premier public university, located in the town of Orono.
+Orono University - The University of Maine - was founded in 1865 and it's the state’s premier public university, located in the town of Orono.
 As Maine’s land-grant university and the flagship institution in the University of Maine System, it is among the most comprehensive higher education institutions in the Northeast, attracting students from across the U.S. and more than 60 countries.
 It currently enrolls 11,250 total undergraduate and graduate students who can directly participate in groundbreaking research working with world-class scholars.

 Before you select a study abroad program it is important to understand the types of available programs, funding models and available locations.
 Read “Understand Study Abroad” and Frequently Asked Questions (FAQ’s) at the university website.
 Join us on Facebook at UMaine Study Abroad.